Photo: Visit Utah - Steve Greenwood

-Jordanelle State Park … the result of building a huge dam on the Provo River above Heber … is a relatively recent addition to Utah’s state park system.
+Jordanelle State Park … the result of building a huge dam on the Provo River above Heber … is one of the more recent additions to Utah’s State Paark system.

-In fact, it doesn’t seem that many years ago when I was driving through the bottom of this canyon east of Park City on my way to the Uintas .
-Or to fish at Strawberry Reservoir .
+It doesn’t seem that many years ago when we were driving through the bottom of this canyon east of Park City on our way to the Uintas.
+Or to drive through Heber on our way to fish at Strawberry Reservoir.

 But now ... with the double-lane divided highway skirting the mountainside overlooking the reservoir below ... we rarely even stop to look and enjoy the view.

-But then, I wouldn't have another state park to write about, would I?
-And there's no doubt that more people than ever before are now able to enjoy the beauty of this area.
+Then again, I wouldn't have another state park to write about, would I?
+There is no doubt that more people than ever before are now able to enjoy the beauty of this area.

 This scenic park opened June 29, 1995.
 Made up of two distinct recreation areas, it is now a year-round playground for water sports, camping, picnicking, fishing, boating, swimming, hiking and mountain biking.

-And where acres of ranch land ... teeming with wildlife ... once existed.
-But multi-million dollar homes and developments ... replete with designer golf courses and out-of-this-world views ... have replaced that world.
-Allowing those who can afford it the opportunity to live and profit.
+Where acres of ranch land ... teeming with wildlife ... once existed, there are now multi-million dollar homes and never-ending development.
+All of this is replete with designer golf courses and the same out-of-this-world views.
+This has allowed those who can afford it the opportunity to not only live but profit.

 This is one of our more popular state parks.
 For one thing, it’s so close to Salt Lake City and the Wasatch Front.
-And it offers such a wide array of recreation choices.
+In addition, it offers such a wide array of recreation choices.
 The park is located along US-40 between Park City and Heber.

-The park offers visitors two recreation areas … Hailstone and Rock Cliff.
+Jordanelle State Park offers visitors two recreation areas … Hailstone and Rock Cliff.
 Hailstone is a sprawling developed campground and day-use area on the reservoir’s west side.
-It’s the playground for those who enjoy boating and water sports.
+It is the playground for those who enjoy boating and water sports.
 This is where you’ll find the boat and personal watercraft launch ramps, RV and tent camping, and full amenities.

 The Rock Cliff Recreation Area is located by the southeast corner of the reservoir.
 You’ll find fewer people and a quieter setting.
-It’s a scenic spot along the Upper Provo River among the cottonwoods.
+It is a scenic spot along the Upper Provo River among the cottonwoods.

-There’s walk-in camping here.
-Along with a nature trail and a boardwalk.
+There is walk-in camping here along with a nature trail and a boardwalk.
 Don’t bring your dog.
-Man’s best friend isn’t allowed at Rock Cliff.
+Man’s best friend isn’t always nature's best friend and dogs are not allowed at Rock Cliff.

-It’s a great spot for hiking, fishing, and bird watching.
-And a wonderful spot for launching a float tube or pontoon boat.
+It is a great spot for hiking, fishing and bird watching.
+For people like me, it is also a wonderful spot for launching a float tube or pontoon boat.

 Near the entrance to the park on the Hailstone side, you’ll find the Event Center.
 Sitting on top of a hill, it offers dramatic views of the reservoir.
-It’s a great place to host weddings, meetings, or reunions.
+It is a great place to host weddings, meetings, or reunions.

 How Do You Get to Jordanelle State Park?